-Forest management activities (continued) 4.
-Impact of third-party certification Creates very high presumption of compliance by landowner with forest management activities required by easement.
-81 Amend language so that certification shall be evidence, but not near- unchangeable conclusion, that landowner is in compliance with forestry principles and management plan.
-82 Holder must take disagreements through a multi-step process, including the certification appeals process, before taking action.
+Forest management activities (continued) 3.
+Qualifying certification programs Three "Qualifying Forest Certification Program[s]" predetermined as qualifying in perpetuity ; Holder has ability to add additional certification programs.
+Landowner chooses which program to use, and may choose to not be certified.
+Draft language to establish right of Holder to remove pre-qualified certification program, based on demonstration of inadequacy of audit standards or procedures.
+Eliminate American Tree Farm System certification program as pre-qualified in easement.
+4. Impact of third-party certification Creates very high presumption of compliance by landowner with forest management activities required by easement.
+Amend language so that certification shall be evidence, but not near- unchangeable conclusion, that landowner is in compliance with forestry principles and management plan.
+Holder must take disagreements through a multi-step process, including the certification appeals process, before taking action.
 Decouple Holder enforcement timing from certification appeals process conclusion or set time limit on waiting on appeals process.
-Alternative approach to weighing certification findings : Adopt LMF model easement language, in which certification from Holder-selected certifying program given stated weight and authority.
 Availability to public of audit results not stated.
 Summary of audit results must be provided to the MAT by the auditors in a timely manner.
 No stated requirement that audit include review of compliance with Forestry Principles and Management Plan.
 Require audit to address these issues.

-81 This language is found in the Balance easement, section 5.D.(ii).
+&lt;sup>76 This language is found in the Balance easement, section 5.D.(ii).